kwameopareasiedu/firedeck/README.md

 ## Client SDK

-Firedeck also generates a client SDK package based on the modules.
+Firedeck also generates a client SDK source files based on the modules.
 This package provides utilities which connect the frontend and backend module component.

-The package lives at `node_modules/@firedeck/client-sdk` and is imported as `@firedeck/client-sdk`.
+The package lives at `modules/sdk/client`.
+Because it is part of the user code, IDE auto-complete and intellisense work out of the box and can also be commited to version control.

+> ⚠ Code in `modules/sdk/client` is maintained by the Firedeck compiler.
+Any user changes would be
+> overwritten.

 The client SDK contains the following files: